What is children’s palliative care?

 Where is children’s palliative care provided in South Africa?

 Where palliative care is provided depends on available resources, the unique needs of the child and their family, and the accessibility of services.
-In South Africa, most children receive palliative care at home and are visited by a home based carer trained in children’s palliative care.
-However, palliative care can be offered in a clinic, a hospital, and where available, in a children’s hospice.
+In South Africa, most children receive palliative care in hospitals and at home where they are visited by a home-based carer trained in children’s palliative care.
+However, palliative care can be offered in a clinic, in school, and where available, in a children’s hospice.
 There are a number of adult hospices who also offer care to children.
 You can find adult hospice service on the HPCA website.
 For more information on children’s palliative care go to our directory of services or locate a CPC service on our interactive map.

 How is children’s hospice and palliative care funded in South Africa?

-Most children’s palliative care services receive no money whatsoever from the national or provincial departments of health and need to raise funds to provide their services from private sources.
+Most children’s palliative care services receive no financial support from the national or provincial departments of health and need to raise funds from private sources to provide their services.
 This puts a major stress on these services whose staff find themselves using precious time raising funds rather than focusing solely on providing very necessary care to children and families.

 Who provides children’s palliative care?

-Due to the holistic nature of children’s palliative care it is ideally provided by a multidisciplinary team of people who have received appropriate training.
+Children’s palliative care is holistic so is ideally provided by a multidisciplinary team of people who have received appropriate training.
 The members on a children’s palliative care team will vary according to the needs of the child and family as well as the available resources of the organisation.
 Members of this team can include but are not restricted to paediatricians, doctors, nurses, psychologists, social workers, counsellors, home based carers, teachers, dieticians, physiotherapists, occupational therapists, child life specialists, play therapists, spiritual leaders, music and art therapists.